 - Night 1&2: Crescent City, California VIEW LODGING HERE ~We have reserved the Ocean Song Vacation Rental, 3 private rooms and one double room

-- Night Three: Bandon, Oregon VIEW LODGING HERE ~We have reserved 2 double rooms and a single room for the group at the La Kris Inn
+- Night Three: Bandon, Oregon VIEW LODGING HERE ~We have reserved 1 double room and 3 single rooms for the group at the La Kris Inn

-- Night Four: Yachats, Oregon VIEW LODGING HERE ~We have reserved 2 double occupancy Luxury suites and a single occupancy suite at the Adobe Inn
+- Night Four: Yachats, Oregon VIEW LODGING HERE ~We have reserved A beautiful Rental with 3 private rooms and one double room.

 I can promise you, at the end of this you will have logged more consecutive hours of photography in one week than ever before 9unless you’ve been on another of my workshops!)
 You won’t want to stop exploring!